 Regional events industry regulations

-Here’s a breakdown of what’s happening with events industry reopening rules and restrictions in different regions across the US as the Delta variant triggers new protocols:
+Here’s a breakdown of what’s happening with events industry reopening rules and restrictions in different regions across America:

 International events industry insights